Anant1995/Anime-Recommendation-system/README.md

 There are around 16000 anime in the world.
 And anime became one of the most populer medium of entertainment.
 There is a big anime weeb community in the world.
-So I tried to make content based anime recommendatio sytem using text processing.
+So I tried to make content based anime recommendation system using text processing.

 ## Technical Aspect
 Data was taken from kaggle